 With all the health benefits associated with dark greens, it makes sense to start adding them to your diet today.
 Here’s a list of the top seven dark green veggies that you can easily incorporate into soups, stews and salads.
 Along with identifying the key vitamins and minerals each provides, we’ve provided a few recipes to help you get started.

-Arugula - Arugula is member of the cruciferous vegetable family, meaning that it offers the same anti-cancer benefits as broccoli, collards, cabbage and Brussels sprouts.
+Arugula.
+A member of the cruciferous vegetable family, arugula means that it offers the same anti-cancer benefits as broccoli, collards, cabbage and Brussels sprouts.
 Arugula is most nutritious when served raw, although most of the nutrients can be preserved when lightly cooked.
 Arugula is describes as having a peppery or spicy flavor and is best when used as a salad green.
 With only 4 calories per cup, arugula can be added liberally to every meal.
 Arugula is an excellent source of vitamin K.

 Recipe Ideas: Our Arugula Salad with Strawberries pairs the spicy flavor of the greens with the sweetness of the fruit.
 Orange Salad with Arugula and Oil-Cured Olives is another arugula-fruit combination but no need to add the extra kosher salt in the dressing or salad.
 Pan-Seared Shrimp and Arugula Risotto is a nice combination however use olive oil instead of butter and low-sodium chicken stock.
 Arugula Salad with Chicken and Apricots makes a nice main dish.